-Room basics are about the same–you are paying more at Pop Century and Art of Animation for a more central location, and at Art of Animation for deeper and more pervasive Disney theming.
+Room basics are about the same except for refurbed Pop Century and All-Star Movies rooms (and soon All-Star Music)–you are paying more at Pop Century and Art of Animation for a more central location, for the Skyliner, and at Art of Animation for deeper and more pervasive Disney theming.
 Bus service is a little better at Pop and Art of Animation, as they don’t share buses as the All-Stars at times do.

 Detailed reviews of each option can be found at the links; the hotels are listed in order of how strongly I recommend them.

 Standard 4-person rooms:

 - All-Star Movies (with queen beds)